Swsthik/Cancer_Navigation/README.md

-# Cancer Navigation System
+# CanConnect

 A comprehensive healthcare platform designed to facilitate communication and coordination between cancer patients, doctors, patient navigators, and caregivers.

 ## Overview

-The Cancer Navigation System is a web-based application that streamlines the cancer care journey by connecting all stakeholders in the treatment process.
+CanConnect is a web-based application that streamlines the cancer care journey by connecting all stakeholders in the treatment process.
 It provides specialized interfaces for different user roles and facilitates efficient patient care management.

 ## Features